 Unfortunately, the practice of waiting until the fourth dose to measure the trough level may expose a patient to several days of sub-optimal therapy.

 In 2019, a new set of draft guidelines were posted for public review.
+In March the 2020 vancomycin monitoring guidelines were released during the COVID-19 pandemic response.

-According to these proposed guidelines, a loading dose of 25-35 mg/kg can be administered to quickly reach targeted concentrations in critically ill patients with serious MRSA infections and normal renal function.
+According to these guidelines, a loading dose of 25-35 mg/kg can be administered to quickly reach targeted concentrations in critically ill patients with serious MRSA infections and normal renal function.

 Although loading doses should be based on actual body weight, the maximum dose should not exceed 3000 mg.
 More frequent therapeutic monitoring should also be performed in obese patients, patients with frequently changing kidney function, or in patients who are receiving vancomycin for 3 days or more.